-The Rapid Advance Menu has the option of whether the user will be able to rapid advance through steps while the machine is operating.
-Press the ( ) ( ) ( ) ( ) or $\rightarrow$ keypad to change the selection.
-All the keypads have the same effect and will toggle the selection between on or off.
-Press the START Or BACK keypad to jump to the Save Changes Menu.
-Use or to move highlighted box to "Yes" or "No".
-Press START keypad to return to Global Setup Menu.
-If no changes were made, press the START Or BACK keypad to return to Global Setup Menu.
-If the Rapid Advance Option is enabled (refer to Global Setup, Rapid Advance section), the user can advance a running machine cycle with presses of the START keypad.
-When the START keypad is pressed, the control will immediately show the next cycle step in the Run Menu but will not change the outputs for a period of at least five (5) seconds.
+If the Rapid Advance Option is enabled, the user can advance a running machine cycle with presses of the [START] keypad.
+When the [START] keypad is pressed, the control will immediately show the next cycle step in the Run Menu but will not change the outputs for a period of at least five (5) seconds.
 The user may advance into any cycle step except the Spray Rinse Extract and Extract Steps.
-If the control is executing a Drain step and the user presses START to execute a Rapid Advance, the control will skip over the Extract Step.
+If the control is executing a

+Drain step and the user presses START to execute a Rapid Advance, the control will skip over the Extract Step.
 When the cycle is completed, the audit counter, Total Rapid Advance Cycles is incremented rather than the Total Machine Cycles audit counter.
-In addition this cycle is recorded in the audit list "Last 25"
+In addition this cycle is recorded in the audit list "Last 25 Machine Cycles Completed" and the audit list "Last 10 Machine Cycles Rapid Advanced/Aborted."
+Refer to UniLinc PC and PDA Application User Instructions for additional information on using a PC/PDA.

 In the Run Menu, the total remaining cycle time is reduced by the corresponding advance step time if programmed.
-If the Rapid Advance Option is disabled preventing a manual Rapid Advance, the user may still execute a Rapid Advance using the PDA.
+If the Rapid Advance Option is disabled preventing a manual Rapid Advance, the user may still execute a Rapid Advance using the PC/PDA through the network.